 RCTC conducted demographic analysis of minority populations in the aggregate to understand where these communities are located throughout the County.
-FTA Title VI guidance defines a minority person as an individual of any of the following groups: American Indian and Alaskan Native, Asian, Black or African American, Hispanic or Latino, Native Hawaiian or Other Pacific Islanders.
+FTA Title VI guidance defines a minority person as an individual of any of the following groups: American Indian and Alaskan Native, Asian, Black, or African American, Hispanic or Latino, Native Hawaiian or Other Pacific Islanders.

 Demographic maps are provided in Attachment A, based upon minority population count tabulations developed for each Riverside County census tract.
 These were derived by subtracting the Caucasian population from each tract to arrive at the non-white, minority population counts.
 A summary of findings is provided below.
-This analysis was done at the Census Tract and Block Group levels using 2013 American Community Survey 5-year estimates, which is still relevant and reflects the current demographics.
+This analysis was done at the Census Tract and Block Group levels using 2020 Decennial Census, which reflects the most current demographics.

 - Figure 1: In Western Riverside County, there are pockets of minority populations throughout the region.
-The largest concentrations of minority populations, between 59.2 to 84.3% of the population at the Census block group level, are found along the western border of the County near Norco and Rubidoux; near Moreno Valley; east of Banning; and in the south portion of the region, near Murrieta. - Figure 2: In East Riverside County, most of the region has a minority population of 34.3% to 45.6% of the total population at the block group level.
-A more concentrated minority population is located on the North Shore of the Salton Sea. - Figure 3: Coachella Valley is also home to many minority persons, with the largest concentrations of minority persons located north of Cabazon, north of Cathedral City and Thousand Palms and south of Thermal.
-In these pockets, minority persons make up 59.2 to 84.3% of the block group population of these areas.
+The largest concentrations of minority populations, between 68.2% to 100% of the population at the Census block group level, are found along the western border of the County near Eastvale and Mira Loma, near Moreno Valley; east of Banning; and in the central portion of the region, near Perris. - Figure 2: In East Riverside County, most of the region has a minority population of 50.9% to 68.1% of the total population at the block group level.
+A more concentrated minority population is located on the North Shore of the Salton Sea, Ripley and Palo Verde. - Figure 3: Coachella Valley is also home to many minority persons, with the largest concentrations of minority persons located north of Cabazon, south of Cathedral City and Thousand Palms and south of Indio.
+In these pockets, minority persons make up 68.2 to 100% of the block group population of these areas.